Best prepaid SIM Cards for U.S. travelers and tourists 2024

 5% tax on plan purchases online

-Lycamobile is unique because it's a global MVNO, and in the U.S., it's an MVNO on T-Mobile's network.
-To check whether your phone is compatible, the easiest thing to do is type in your IMEI number on Lycamobile's website, but most GSM unlocked devices should work.
+Lycamobile is unique because it's a global MVNO, and in the U.S., it's an MVNO using T-Mobile's network.
+To check whether your phone is compatible, the easiest thing to do is type in your IMEI number on Lycamobile's website, but most of the unlocked GSM devices should work without any issues.

-Lycamobile offers several plans to pick from and really caters to those who need unlimited nationwide talk and text and international calling and texting to 85+ countries.
-Each plan includes these features at no additional charge, making this the perfect plan if you're someone who wants to be able to call abroad whenever you want.
+Lycamobile offers several plans to pick from and primarily caters to those who need unlimited nationwide talk and text, as well as international calling and texting to over 100 countries.
+Each plan includes these features at no additional charge, making this the perfect plan if you want to be able to call abroad whenever you want.

-When it comes to data, you have multiple options starting at just 250MB and going up to 60GB.
-The cheapest 250MB plan costs $15, while the top unlimited data plan costs $59.
-The 2GB plan is only available to new customers so if you're already signed up, this plan will come with 1GB of data.
+When it comes to data, you have multiple options starting at just 500MB and going up to 60GB.
+The cheapest 500MB plan costs $15 per month, while the unlimited plan with 60GB of data can be availed at an effective price of $39 per month if you pay for three months.
 Each plan includes slightly different bonus features, so you'll have to pick what makes the most sense for you.

-Fortunately, Lycamobile SIM cards are pretty easy to get a hold of.
-They're sold online on Lycamobile's website and Amazon, but you'll also find Lycamobile SIM cards in several retailers, including 7-Eleven, pharmacies, local convenience stores, etc. When in doubt, you can also use the online store locator to find the nearest retailer near you.
+Fortunately, Lycamobile SIM cards are easy to get a hold of.
+They are sold online on Lycamobile's website and Amazon, but you can also get them at several retailers like 7-Eleven, pharmacies, and local convenience stores.
+If you have any doubts, you can also use the online store locator to find the nearest retailer near you.

 Best non-MVNO